Board of Directors

 Walter Bozek.
 D.D.S. became involved in the ORA in 2017 as a Block Leader in the Historic Franklin Square District.

-He is a general dentist in private practice in his hometown of Oswego N.Y.
+He is a general dentist with his own private practice in his hometown of Oswego N.Y.
 He received his B.S. from LeMoyne College and his D.D.S. from the State University at Buffalo.
 Upon graduation he decided to return to Central New York, starting with a residency at St. Joseph's Hospital.
 In addition to private practice he also provides care to the residents at St Luke Health Services.

 Walter has been very active at the local and state level with dental professional organizations.
-He is currently President of the Oswego County Dental Society and Vice President of the 5th District Dental Society.
+He is currently a Delegate to the New York State Dental House of Delegates.
 In his roles Walter is concerned with the key issues of access to care, measuring quality care levels and implementation of new procedures/technologies.

 Currently Walter lives with his wife and Yorkie in Oswego.
 He participates in all aspects of his neighborhood, and is regularly seen walking his dog, talking to and helping his neighbors.
 In his free time he is restoring an 1850's historic home and is involved with many community projects.